Yandex Cloud

 8. Click Create personal access token.

-9. Copy and save it.
-Later you will not be able to copy it in GitLab.
+9. Copy and save it, as you will not be able to copy it later in GitLab.

 Enable approval rulesEnable approval rules

-1. Activate the GitLab setting that prevents merging changes to the target branch until all threads in a merge request are resolved:
+1. Activate the GitLab setting that prevents merging into the target branch until every thread in the merge request is resolved:

 1. Open your project in GitLab.